ncarlier/webhookd/README.md

 [sse]: https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events
 [chunked]: https://datatracker.ietf.org/doc/html/rfc2616#section-3.6.1

-If no streaming protocol is needed, yous must set `X-Hook-Mode` HTTP header to `buffered`.
+If no streaming protocol is needed, you must set `X-Hook-Mode` HTTP header to `buffered`.
 The HTTP reponse will block until the script is over:

 - Sends script output limited to the last 100 lines.
 You can modify this limit via the HTTP header `X-Hook-MaxBufferedLines`.